sagarptl0716/sql-data-warehouse-project/README.md

 ## 🛠️ Tools & Resources

-Every tool listed below is free to use:
+Every tool listed below that I used in this project:
 - **[Datasets](datasets/):** the raw CSV files used throughout the project.
 - **[SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads):** a lightweight option for hosting your own SQL database.
 - **[SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16):** the GUI for managing and querying your databases.